 In the Class B principle, the latency is not defined by the number of nodes, but by the latency that the node requests to the network.
 If it negotiates 32 seconds with the network, then on average, it will be listening to the network every 32 seconds.
 When the load increases for Class B on a specific gateway, the impact is not delay but potentially overhearing of more than 1 device on a defined "meeting point", in other words if the gateway is out of time slots, it may assign the same time slot to multiple devices.
 This would cause these devices to lengthen their listening time (and therefore consume more energy), even when the "other" device is interrogated.
 This impact is mild obviously, on the basis that network actuation is meant to be scarce (a few times per day typically).

-It is region specific.
+It is region specific, and all values are provided in the LoRaWAN Regional Parameters document.
 For EU863-870, the maximum application payload length is:

 ADR stands for Adaptive Data Rate.
 The ADR feature is used to adapt and optimize the following parameters of a static end-device: